 The Display page is where you set the "friendly names" of the device and all the inputs, and set the units that you want temperature displayed in.
-The friendly name must be no more than 19 characters.

 At the top of the page select whether you want the temperature displayed in Celsius or Fahrenheit degrees.
 You also have the option of entering an offset for the temperature display.
 As is explained on the page, you should not change the factory setting unless your SPM-200 is mounted somewhere with very little airflow.
 In that case the heat generated by the SPM-200 itself might cause the display to read a bit high.